bufbuild/docs.buf.build/docs/bsr/remote-generation/npm.md

 > Remote code generation is an **alpha feature**.
 We started with [Go](../../tour/use-remote-generation.md) and have since added support for generated JavaScript and TypeScript code stubs.
 We intend to add support for other languages as well.
 [Let us know](/contact.md) which language we should tackle next.

 Now that the BSR supports **remote code generation**, you no longer have to maintain Protobuf files, `protoc`-based plugins or generate code locally.
-This is especially useful for API clients, who just want a [Go] SDK to start consuming an API immediately.
+This is especially useful for API clients, who just want a JS SDK to start consuming an API immediately.

 First offering: Go module proxy
 Why it was tricky: the npm registry needs to rewrite imports from local file paths to absolute paths